 - Sore throat

-Less common symptoms of GERD, sometimes called "silent reflux," are:
+Less common GERD signs, sometimes called "silent reflux," are:

 - Voice hoarseness